Odyssey

 ♻️ Schema evolution

-Our app, along with our , is intended to evolve over time as we add new features and improve our codebase.
-To support this healthy evolution, we can use the Apollo schema registry.
+Our app, along with our schema, is intended to evolve over time as we add new features and improve our codebase.
+To support this healthy schema evolution, we can use the Apollo schema registry.

 🤔 What is the schema registry?

-At its core, the is a version control system for our .
-It stores our 's change history, tracking the types and s that were added, modified, and removed.
-The powers almost every Apollo feature.
+At its core, the schema registry is a version control system for our schema.
+It stores our schema's change history, tracking the types and fields that were added, modified, and removed.
+The registry powers almost every Apollo feature.

 Illustration showing the registry and its version control similarities

-Similar to how we commit and push changes to our codebase to a Git repository, we should push every new version of our to the .
+Similar to how we commit and push changes to our codebase to a Git repository, we should push every new version of our schema to the registry.
 Apollo Server can do that for us automatically on startup, or we can include it as a step in our CI/CD process.

 Illustration showing the how new versions of the schema should be pushed to the registry